nivb52/datepicker-react/README.md

 </div>

 ### LIGHTWEIGHT
-* no usage of CSS frameworks :
+* no usage of CSS frameworks
+* No moment.js needed
-* no use of 3rd party data model
+* No use of any 3rd party data model
 * when clicked, the selected date printed in console as Date() object of JS.
 * The calendar allow date selection between today till maxMonths